 Jeffrey S. Gross along with Patrick W. Kenny and our firm’s associate work injury lawyers have focused on representing injured Pennsylvania workers for more than 17 years.
 In that time, we have been able to help countless numbers of individuals with work-related mental disabilities to secure the benefits they deserved.
 As your lawyers, we will concentrate on taking care of all the details involving the paperwork, the scheduling of medical appointments, and the proper documentation of everything so that you will be free to concentrate on your own health and recovery.

 Based on cause and effect, mental disabilities have been divided into three different types.
 A brief explanation of each one is provided below:

-For your free consultation, call us at 267-589-0090 or complete our online contact form page.
-Our offices are located in Center City, Philadelphia, but we also make appointments in other mutually convenient locations if downtown Philadelphia is not convenient for you.
+For your free consultation, call us at 215-512-1500 or complete our online contact form page.
+Our offices are located in Center City, Philadelphia, but we also make appointments in other mutually convenient locations in downtown Philadelphia is not convenient for you.